forestgrape/coronavirus/diagnosis_and_viral_load.md

 * [Yang et al](#summary-yang) investigated the viral load across locations the respiratory tract.

 ### Detection Rates
 Sensitivity of Different Specimens freely estimated (if no direct data are available then the specimen is estimated from differences to known specimens.
-E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken) mainly from the literature above but also from other [references summarized](#summarized-references) in first week of severe respectively mild symptoms.
+E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken).
+In first week of severe respectively mild symptoms.

 Severe  | Mild  | Specimen
 --|--|--